hodangnamtien/project-Test/README.md

 ## Styleguide

-For coding styling, we decided to go with ESLint and [React Native community's styleguide](https://github.com/facebook/react-native/tree/master/packages/eslint-config-react-native-community#readme).
+For coding styling, we decided to go with Prettier - Code formatter

 # How to use it